-Businesses can save from tens of thousands up to millions of dollars every year by optimizing their print workflows, simplifying their device fleet, and by educating employees to help reduce unnecessary printing volume.
+Businesses can save from tens of thousands up to millions of dollars every year by securing and tracking employee printing workflows, simplifying their device fleet, and educating employees to establish more mindful printing habits.

-The key is to start with the right strategy, and a sound print management strategy requires accurate, up-to-date information.
-Pharos Beacon makes the print data collection process easy, and it shines a light on all the questions that you might not have thought to ask, for example:
+The key is to start with the right strategy.
+An effective print management strategy requires accurate, up-to-date information, and Pharos Beacon makes the print data collection process simple.
+Beacon shines a light on all the questions you might not have thought to ask, for example:

-- Why are people printing so many emails, and do they really need to print in color, which is typically 5 times more expensive than monochrome?
+- Why are people printing so many emails, and do they really need to print in color?
+(Color printing is typically 5x more expensive than monochrome.)

-- Should employee printing workflows be secured to ensure confidentiality, reduce risk, and prevent waste?
+- Should employee printing workflows be secured to ensure confidentiality, reduce risk, and reduce unnecessary printing volume?

 - Are there expensive printers on the network that are not being utilized as intended?
 Are we paying for printer features that we don’t need?

 In other words, they were over-invested in device features, which creates higher than necessary upfront costs, compounded by the additional ongoing costs of supplies and IT support.
-That’s why it’s critical to start with data collection; you need to understand your organization’s actual printing needs before you make significant investments that are difficult to unwind.
+That’s why it’s critical to start with data collection: You need to understand your organization’s true printing needs before you make significant investments that are difficult to unwind.

-As a business leader, you know that opportunities to optimize and save can be hard to find.
-Let us help you discover how much your organization can save by optimizing your print environment and essential print workflows.
+As a business leader, you know it can be hard to find opportunities to optimize and save.
+Let us help you discover how much money you can save your organization by securing your print environment and employee printing workflows.
 You’ll likely find there are few areas of business optimization that can produce results quite as compelling.